MacArthur Center

+Defunct mall in Norfolk, Virginia, U.S.

-MacArthur Center is a shopping mall in Norfolk, Virginia, United States, in the center of the Hampton Roads metropolitan area.
+MacArthur Center was a shopping mall in Norfolk, Virginia, United States, in the center of the Hampton Roads metropolitan area.

-Built by the Taubman Company, the mall is owned by S.L.
-Nusbaum Realty since August 2023.
-The 1.1 e6ft2 mall is adjacent to the General Douglas MacArthur Memorial.
-There are 400000 ft2 of mall tenant shops and 100000 ft2 of food and entertainment offerings, including the Regal MacArthur 18 movie theater.
+Built by Taubman Centers, the mall is owned by the City of Norfolk since August 2023.
+The 1.1 e6ft2 mall was adjacent to the General Douglas MacArthur Memorial.
+There were 400000 ft2 of mall tenant shops and 100000 ft2 of food and entertainment offerings, including the Regal MacArthur 18 movie theater.

 Mall history

-1990s-2000s
+1990s–2000s

 Plans were announced in June 1994, for a shopping mall bounded by Monticello and City Hall Avenues, Freemason Street and St. Paul's Boulevard.
 The Southwest corner of the site at Monticello and City Hall Avenues, what would become the corner of the Dillard's tenant at the mall, had previously been the site of Norfolk's historic City Market.
-That was demolished in the early 1950s for a single building complex with a JCPenny store, garage and office tower, later known as the Systems Management America (SMA) tower—which was imploded on November 24, 1996.
+That was demolished in the early 1950s for a single building complex with a JCPenney store, garage and office tower, later known as the Systems Management America (SMA) tower—which was imploded on November 24, 1996.
 The remainder of the 17-acre site had sat vacant since being razed in the early 1960s.

 The original mall was intended to have Macy's, who had signed a letter of interest during the early stages of development for the property.
 The mall officially opened on March 12, 1999.

 Beginning in 2005, MacArthur Center operated "MacArthur on Ice", a 7200 ft2 ice skating rink on the property.

-2018-2023 store closures and loan default
+Decline – store closures and loan default

 At the end of the 2010s, the MacArthur Center experienced a wave of store closures due to changing customer spending habits and the effects of the retail apocalypse.

 In 2018 and 2019, J Crew, Fossil, Yankee Candle, Banana Republic, Williams Sonoma, Pottery Barn, Eddie Bauer, Charlotte Russe, Forever 21, Brighton Collectables, Chicos, Zales and many other stores announced their closure at the mall.
 On April 5, 2019, Nordstrom closed their store at the mall, leaving Dillard's as the only anchor store remaining.

 In 2020, primarily due to the impacts of the COVID-19 pandemic, Express, Victorias Secret, Talbots, Abercrombie and Fitch, Papyrus, Francescas, The Walking Company, Justice, J Jill, New York & Company, and others closed at the mall.

 After Starwood Capital Group defaulted on a $750 million loan for the mall, management was temporarily handed over to JLL until Spinoso Real Estate Group began managing the mall in 2021.

 In May 2021, Apple announced they would close their MacArthur Center location leaving the Lynnhaven Mall location as their only store in the Hampton Roads area.
 Following a shooting in April 2022, Texas De Brazil closed its location at the mall.
 In December 2022, Barnes & Noble closed.
 In June, 2023, Chili's closed, after almost two decades at the mall.